 Elementary School Students Can Play a “Real” Instrument!

-Elementary age students can consider the piano, cello, violin, ukulele, and recorder.
-These are all great to explore sound, pitch, tone, and are easier to handle.
+Elementary-age students can consider the piano, cello, violin, ukulele, and recorder.
+These are all great to explore sound, pitch, and tone and are easier to handle.

 The cost of a recorder, ukulele, or a violin is reasonable.
 The consumables are also easy to get.
 Moreover, these Instruments are easy to adjust and tune with a little practice by the students.
 At times the parents may need to help a little if they don’t have enough hand strength to tighten the strings.
 But these are all good starting instruments.